 University of North Carolina - Strategic Framework

 This is an example of an animated presentation placed inside of PowerPoint.
 The beginning of each slide is the exact same as the end frame of the last slide so it appears seamless.
-While the presenter talks the animation illustrates the points, coming to a resting point so they can continue or take questions.
+While the presenter talks, the animation illustrates the points, coming to a resting point so that the presenter can continue or take questions.
 Then the next sequence is triggered by the presenter advancing to the next slide.
 (For ease of viewing, the videos are in a YouTube playlist here rather than inside the PowerPoint.)

 University of Florida - College of Medicine

-These are a few slides from a large presentation that incorporated both text and video profiles.
-There are animated section headers, some infographics and a video.
+This examples shows several slides from a large presentation that included both text and video profiles.
+There are animated section headers, some infographics, and a video.
 (Videos have no sound.
 This is a playlist, so keep watching after the first video ends.)

 UNC Health Care - live presentation

-Although this quick clip doesn't convey the full scope, the idea behind this presentation was an "Inconvenient Truth" style speech.
+Although this short clip does not convey the full scope of the projct, the idea behind this presentation was an "Inconvenient Truth" style speech.
 As the presenter reads from a prepared script, animated infographics appear on the screen behind him perfectly timed with the script.
 This is a very simple animated infographic style that works well for presentations.

-Thanks very much for reviewing.
-I welcome your questions and comments.
-Please feel free to reach out to me at email@example.com or 919-636-5032 x129 and together we can scope communications for your next project.
+We welcome your questions and comments.
+Please contact us, and together we can scope a multi-media communications approach for your next project.